-The vehicle can automatically brake to prevent a collision when reversing if it detects an obstacle or crossing traffic behind the vehicle.
+The car can automatically brake to prevent a collision when reversing if it detects an obstacle or crossing traffic behind the car.
 Interventions and warnings when reversing are disabled when towing a trailer.

-If you've had the towbar installed after purchasing your vehicle, a system update may be needed for the towing features to work.
-Contact a Volvo retailer to update the software.
+If you've had the towbar installed after purchasing your car, a system update may be needed for the towing features to work.
+Contact a Volvo dealer to update the software.

-[1] If you do not have wheel chocks, you can use large stones or wooden blocks instead.
+- [1] If you do not have wheel chocks, you can use large stones or wooden blocks instead. - [2] Electronic Stability Control (ESC)